7 Best Centerpin Rods Of 2025

-I’ve been a guide and instructor of Centerpin fishing for 22 years, and I have also been Centerpin fishing for over 33 years.
-In that time, I have had the opportunity to try dozens of Centerpin rods, from low-budget rods to high-end rods and everything in between.
+I’ve been a guide and instructor of Centerpin fishing for 22 years, and I have also been Centerpin fishing for over 34 years.
+During that time, I had the opportunity to try dozens of Centerpin rods, from low-budget rods to high-end rods and everything in between.

 The best rod for you is the one that is suitable for the type of river that you fish, as well as the type and size of fish that you fish for, and the rod that fits into your budget.